mattmotoki/kaggleUtils/README.md

 Overview
 --------
-`kaggleUtils` is an R library that offers helper functions for kaggle competitions including:
+`kaggleUtils` is an R library that offers helper functions for kaggle competitions.
+Functions support:
-- easily load and save data in various file formats including: csv, rds, xgb, json.
+- easy loading and saving of data in various file formats (csv, rds, xgb, json)
-- functions for handling `xgb.DMatrix` and `lgb.Dataset` objects
+- handling of `xgb.DMatrix` and `lgb.Dataset` objects
-- modern categorical encoders
+- encoding of categorical variables

 Installation